lsst-dm/legacy-pipette/README.txt

-This is the part of "Green Blob 3" (LSST algorithms testing) that performs the analyses.
+This is the part of "Pipette" (LSST algorithms pipeline) that performs the analyses.
 It is dependent upon the algorithms and some essential Middleware (but not I/O).